Estimated reading time: 4 minutes

 How much do I smoke cleanse and for how long?

 You can choose to clear one room or your whole house.
 This is a spiritual practice; therefore, it is a personal practice.
 You can take as long or as little time as you like.
 Whether you speak your intention out loud or not is also up to you.
 Use whichever smoke cleansing stick you prefer.
 In short, clear the negative energy from your space by making the practice your own.
-Most of all, enjoy this wonderful time of year!
+Most of all, enjoy the practice in your way!

 Remember to tag us on Instagram @surrender_to_happiness with all your smoke cleansing pictures.
 If you want to have a go at making your own smoke cleansing sticks have a look here.
 Plus, if you would like to know which crystals work best in your space, click here.
 Finally, if you are looking for a good smoke cleansing starter kit, we sell a lovely beginner’s smoke cleansing set in our webshop and for that, something extra special, take a look at our home cleansing kit.